 Summer outdoor lifestyles should be enhanced by outdoor living spaces that reflect your style, interests and creature comforts.
-For every DIYer who’s wished their yard was big enough for all their decorating ideas; here’s how to fit big ideas into little spaces through transformational DIY projects.
+Here’s how to fit big ideas into little spaces through transformational DIY projects.

 1. DIY cushion covers